 Keep student supports up to date.
 Carefully review the supports, services, and accommodations your students are currently receiving.
 Take a look at their IEPs, and make sure that your students are getting the services and supports they need (and are not receiving supports they don’t need).
 Update student supports as necessary to be sure that their individual needs are met.

 Introduce students to role models.
 Students with disabilities benefit from hearing the stories of adult role models.
-While schools are closed, send your student recommendations for biographies and videos that tell the stories of successful adults with disabilities.
-When classrooms are open again, invite some guest speakers with disabilities to talk about their careers and the effect their disability has had on their adult life.
+Send your students recommendations for biographies and videos that tell the stories of successful adults with disabilities.
+And invite some guest speakers with disabilities to talk about their careers and the effect their disability has had on their adult life.
 (Guest speakers are a great way to provide education and insight to students with and without disabilities.)

 Develop a peer mentor program.
 A helpful and empathetic mentor can make a big difference in the life of a student.
-During school closures, explore how your school might create a program that matches students just beginning their journey to disability pride with older students or adults with similar disabilities who can give them support and guidance.
+Explore how your school might create a program that matches students just beginning their journey to disability pride with older students or adults with similar disabilities who can give them support and guidance.

 Embrace student-directed IEPs.
 When students are empowered to lead their own IEP meetings, great things can happen.
 Student-directed IEPs are associated with benefits like higher academic achievement, better communication and self-advocacy skills, and stronger motivation for students with disabilities.
 Check out the 9 tips in this popular blog post on student-directed IEPs, and if they’re not the norm in your school yet, think about how they could be in the future.

 Encourage participation in leadership and activism.
 Your students might explore participating in social activism that benefits people with disabilities—not only will it help their community, it will likely strengthen their social and self-advocacy skills, boost their confidence, connect them with new friends and mentors, and contribute to their sense of disability pride.
-Students may not be able to participate in face-to-face groups right now, but there are plenty of opportunities to get involved online.
-When gatherings are safe and permitted again, you may want to find out when and where your state’s Youth Leadership Forum is held and help students apply for this conference.
+There are plenty of opportunities to get involved, both online and in person.
+When larger gatherings are permitted again, you may want to find out when and where your state’s Youth Leadership Forum is held and help students apply for this conference.
 Invite students who participate to present to a class or community about their experiences at the conference.

 Support post-high-school goals.
 Part of disability pride is feeling empowered to pursue future goals and dreams like postsecondary education.
 If your students plan to make the transition to college, take some time to explain the difference between supports allowed in college versus high school.
 For example, college students receive accommodations, but the curriculum and assessments are not modified; all students typically receive the same course material and must take the same tests.
 Encourage college-bound students to use the supports that will be available to them in college classes, and try to wean them off modifications currently provided by your school, such as paraprofessionals who sit with students in class.